Grokzen/pykwalify/docs/Validation Rules.md

 # Implemented validation rules

-This document will describe all implemented validation rules.
+This document describes all implemented validation rules.

-[NYI] means Not Yet Implemented

 ## type

-Type of the value.
+The following types are available:

  - `any` (Will always be true no matter what the value is, even unimplemented types like `lambda` or `functions`)
  - `bool`